-Finally, the Trial Chamber further found that Bosnian Muslim women, children and elderly were forcibly transferred from Potočari to non-Serb held territory in Bosnia.
-While there is evidence that the Bosnian Muslims boarded the buses voluntarily and expressed the desire to leave Potočari, the Trial Chamber found that in the context of the situation as it existed in Potočari, this transfer cannot be described as "voluntary" but must be viewed as coerced or forced.
-Due to the humanitarian crisis that prevailed in Potočari - created by the Bosnian Serb forces, including the Bratunac Brigade - and the atmosphere of terror that reigned in Potočari, particularly on the night of 12 July, the Bosnian Muslim population, and indeed the DutchBat, faced no choice but to move to another location, where their safety, well-being and indeed, survival, could be ensured.
+The Chamber further found that Bosnian Muslim women, children and elderly people were forcibly transferred from Potočari to Bosnian Muslim held territory.
+While there is evidence that the Bosnian Muslims boarded the buses voluntarily and expressed the desire to leave Potočari, the Chamber found that in the context of the situation as it existed in Potočari, this transfer cannot be described as "voluntary" but must be viewed as coerced or forced.
+Due to the humanitarian crisis that prevailed in Potočari - created by the Bosnian Serb forces, including the Bratunac Brigade - and the atmosphere of terror that reigned in Potočari, particularly on the night of 12 July, the Bosnian Muslim population, and indeed DutchBat, faced no choice but to move to another location, where their safety, well-being and, indeed, survival, could be ensured.

-The majority of the Bosnian Muslim men in Srebrenica fled the enclave on the night of 10 July with the objective of breaking through to non-Serb held territory around Tuzla.
+A column of around 10,000 to 15,000 Bosnian Muslim refugees attempted to flee the enclave on the night of 11 July with the objective of breaking through to Bosnian Muslim held territory around Tuzla.
+The column consisted predominately of boys and men between the ages of 16 and 65.
 Over the course of the following days, more than 7,000 Bosnian Muslim men were captured, detained and transported to execution sites in the Bratunac and Zvornik Municipalities, where they were murdered.

 The first stage of the operation against the Bosnian Muslim men included their detention in the town of Bratunac on the nights of 12 and 13 July.
-Vidoje Blagojević was present in Bratunac on both dates.
-Men who were forcibly separated from their families in Potočari as well as men who were captured during the search of the terrain were bused to Bratunac.
+Blagojević was present in Bratunac on both dates.
+Men who were forcibly separated from their families in Potočari, as well as men who were captured during the search of the terrain, were bussed to Bratunac.
 The men were either detained on the buses or in buildings in the Vuk Karadžić school complex.
 The small town of Bratunac was thus filled with Bosnian Muslim men.
-The Bratunac Brigade Military Police played a role in securing - or rather guarding - the detainees, thereby ensuring the continued control of the Bosnian Serb forces over these men.
+The Bratunac Brigade military police played a role in securing - or rather guarding - the detainees, thereby ensuring the continued control of the Bosnian Serb forces over these men.